doseofted/prim-rpc/README.md

 If a security issue is found then please privately [report the issue to Ted](mailto:ted@doseofted.com).
 Prim+RPC is in early stages and, as it progresses, a more robust policy should be created.

+## Issues

+If you discover an issue with Prim+RPC unrelated to security, search open issues and discussions in this repository to determine if someone else has faced the same issue.
+Otherwise, feel free to report an issue with a minimal reproduction (consider [using an example](https://github.com/doseofted/prim-rpc-examples) as a starting point).

 ## Contributions

 To be written.